 On Guard Essential Oil

-We apply On Guard Essential Oil Blend by doTERRA daily on the bottom of our feet to prevent illness and disease.
+We apply On Guard Essential Oil Blend by doTERRA daily, diluted at a 5% concentration on the bottom of our feet to prevent illness and disease.
 It is safe to use on children.
 It boosts the immune system and is also a very potent anti-viral, antibacterial, and anti-fungal.
 I love the invigorating holiday scent and how very effective it is.
 When I apply it to my daughter’s feet nightly she does not catch a cold.
 When we have run out of the blend and not applied it to her feet nightly she tends to catch whatever she is around.

 Apply to surfaces to kill germs and pathogens.
 Diffuse in rooms to provide immune support and to rid the area of bacteria, viruses, mold, and fungi.